-Dr. Thomas R. Webster came to ETBU in 1999 as the Director of Bands and assumed the position of Dean of the School of Fine Arts in 2001.
+Dr. Thomas R. Webster came to ETBU in 1999 as the Director of Bands and assumed the position of Dean of the School of Communication and Performing Arts in 2001.
 In addition to his administrative responsibilities, he teaches courses in music theory and music/worship ministry.
 Webster has served as President of the Texas Association of Schools of Music, as Region IV College Division Chair for TMEA, and is currently an on-site accreditation evaluator for the National Association of Schools of music.
 His most recent academic presentations include Music Program Advancement through Partnerships with Community Arts Organizations (NASM 2012), and Music Career Advising and Implications for University Administrators: A Deans' Perspective, (College Music Society, 2012).

 Webster also served as President of the Texas Association of Music Schools, Region IV College Division Chair for TMEA, and he holds memberships in the College Music Society, the Southern Baptist Church Music Conference, the Music Theory Society, Kappa Kappa Psi, Tau Beta Sigma, and Sigma Alpha Iota.
 As a church musician, Dr. Webster serves as Minister of Music and Worship at First Baptist Church, Longview.
 Previously, he served churches in Kentucky and Texas, including the First Baptist Churches of Lubbock, Gladewater, Brownwood, Early, and Marshall; and Hurstbourne Baptist Church of Louisville.
 He also serves as a consultant to search committees as they seek a music minister for their church.